MathieuCGit/ChordGrid_for_Obsidian/README.md

 ---

-Ok, not so bad but I'd really love to get all the chords on the same line !
-Of course, use `measures-per-line:` to force the number of measure on each line
+OK, not bad, but I'd really like to fit all the chords on the same line!
+You can use `measures-per-line:` to specify the number of measures per line
 ````markdown
 ```chordgrid
 measures-per-line:5